 15.1.
 After creating the Temporary Specification (see SSR2 Recommendation 14: Create a Temporary Specification for Evidence-based Security Improvements), ICANN org should establish a staff-supported EPDP to create an anti-abuse policy.
 The EPDP volunteers should represent the ICANN community, using the numbers and distribution from the Temporary Specification for gTLD Registration Data EPDP team charter as a template.

 15.2.
 The EPDP should draw from the definition groundwork of the CCWG proposed in SSR2 Recommendation 10.2.
-This policy framework should define appropriate countermeasures and remediation actions for different types of abuse, time-frames for contracted party actions like abuse report/response report timelines, and ICANN Compliance enforcement actions in case of policy violations.
+This policy framework should define appropriate countermeasures and remediation actions for different types of abuse, time-frames for contracted party actions like abuse report/response report timelines, and ICANN Contractual Compliance enforcement actions in case of policy violations.
 ICANN org should insist on the power to terminate contracts in the case of a pattern and practice of harboring abuse by any contracted party.
 The outcome should include a mechanism to update benchmarks and contractual obligations related to abuse every two years, using a process that will not take more than 45 business days.

-SSR2 Recommendations 14 and 15 can be considered implemented when ICANN Compliance has the tools to appropriately respond to contracted parties failing to respond to DNS abuse, specifically the existence of anti-abuse related obligations in all relevant contracts and agreements.
+SSR2 Recommendations 14 and 15 can be considered implemented when ICANN Contractual Compliance has the tools to appropriately respond to contracted parties failing to respond to DNS abuse, specifically the existence of anti-abuse related obligations in all relevant contracts and agreements.

-SSR2 Recommendations 14 and 15 can be considered effective when ICANN Compliance uses those tools to deal with egregious policy violations on the part of contracted parties.
+SSR2 Recommendations 14 and 15 can be considered effective when ICANN Contractual Compliance uses those tools to deal with egregious policy violations on the part of contracted parties.

-The intended outcome of SSR2 Recommendations 14 and 15 is to empower ICANN Compliance to deal with the worst offenders when it comes to DNS abuse, which the ICANN Compliance team has stated it lacks sufficient tools to do.
+The intended outcome of SSR2 Recommendations 14 and 15 is to empower ICANN Contractual Compliance to deal with the worst offenders when it comes to DNS abuse, which the ICANN Contractual Compliance team has stated it lacks sufficient tools to do.

 These recommendations require action from ICANN org and the ICANN community and are intended to guide policy creation.
 These recommendations are attainable, but ICANN org can only complete them over time.